dfkotz/metahashcheck/README.md

 ## adding new files

-When new files are added to a directory `X`, it is necessary to run this full sequence:
+When new files are added, it is best to run both `metacheck` and `hashcheck`.
+For example, if there are new files in directories `X` and `Y`:

 ```
-metacheck --verify X
+metacheck --expand X Y
-metacheck --accept X  # assuming all went well with the prior command
-hashcheck --verify X
+hashcheck --expand X Y
-hashcheck --accept X  # assuming all went well with the prior command
 ```

+This mode runs fast and does not verify or recompute metadata or hashes for the pre-existing files.

 ## directories